shinchiro/mpv-winbuild-cmake/README.md

 ### Parallel Build

-consider manually set MAKEJOBS value in the `CMakeLists` file.
+By default, this script set MAKEJOBS value based on total number of cpu (+HyperThreading).
+If your compilation always failed for unknown reason, consider manually set MAKEJOBS value in the `CMakeLists` file.
 Basic rule is 1 core + 1.
 If you have 4-core cpu, the MAKEJOBS value should be 5.